imnotrealokay/Avocado-analysis/README.md

 - Compared sales volumes across different avocado sizes, particularly focusing on the Hass extra large variety (PLU4770).

 ## Results and Findings
-(Here, I'm going tpo summarize my key findings.
+(Here, I'm going to summarize my key findings.
 Include some interesting trends, patterns, or anomalies I discovered during my analysis.)

 ## How to Use This Repository
 - `Data`: Contains the raw and cleaned datasets used in the analysis.